d-lee-te/d-lee-te-website/README.md

 ## Changelog

+### 8/26 Resume Update
+I updated my resume ever so slightly, and now that I look at the site, I realize that I have a ton of stuff I want to add to this site...

+But if I want to do that, I'm probably going to just rebuild the project, so I can build some of these components differently and use tailwindcss.

+We put that off until some time in the future when my head isn't already full of other things I want to build xp
 ### 7/19 v1.1
 After many failed attempts, I finally managed to create a custom workflow and deploy the the website on gitpages.